Working from home has become popular, especially since the COVID-19 pandemic. But does working from home increase productivity?

 What We Know About Working From Home and Productivity

-Working from home is still a relatively new concept, so we don’t have many comprehensive scientific studies to state, definitively, whether working from home makes employees more productive.
+Working from home is still a relatively new concept for many employers, so we don’t have many comprehensive scientific studies to state, definitively, whether working from home makes employees more productive.

 One of the most commonly cited studies is a report by Stanford University, which attempted to determine whether 16,000 Chinese call center employees were more productive when working from home.
 Overall, employees who worked from home saw a 13 percent increase in their performance.